-So let's take a look at how you can use something as simple as a WordPress referral plugin to host a profitable affiliate program on your own website.
+So let’s take a look at how you can use something as simple as a WordPress affiliate plugin to host a profitable affiliate program on your own website.

 Table of Contents

-- How a Referral Plugin Can Increase Your Reach
+- How a WordPress Referral Plugin Can Increase Your Reach

 - Features of an Affiliate Program Poised for Success